Michael Ayrton(1921-1975), Artist

 Artist of 10 portraits

-Artist, writer and broadcaster.
-Born in London, Ayrton went to Spain during the Civil War.
-After training in Vienna, and Paris with de Chirico and Tchelitchew, he adopted his mother's name as a professional artist.
-On leave from the RAF, he designed Geilgud's production of Macbeth, and taught at Camberwell School of Art.
+Artist, writer, film-maker and broadcaster.
+Born in London, Ayrton lived in Vienna and Paris from 1936-9.
+He trained with de Chirico and Tchelitchew and shared a studio with John Minton, with whom he first exhibited in 1942 and, on leave from the RAF, designed scenery and costumes for Gielgud's production of Macbeth (1942).
 In 1943 he became the youngest member of the BBC Brains Trust.
-From 1944 he was art critic of the Spectator.
-He collaborated with Lambert on Purcell's Fairy Queen (1946).
-Encouraged by Giacometti and Moore, he turned to sculpture.
-He took his themes from classical mythology; his novel The Maze Maker (1968) won the Heinemann Award.
+From 1944, he was art critic of the Spectator, and worked with Constant Lambert on Purcell's's Fairy Queen at the Royal Opera House (1946).
+Encouraged by Alberto Giacometti and Henry Moore, Ayrton turned to sculpture, drawing themes from classical mythology.
+His novel The Maze Maker (1967) won the Heinemann Award for Literature.